JeffreyNaval/webstarter-grunt/README.md

 * `grunt` — minifies js and compiles sass to css.
 * `grunt watch` — watch files for changes.
-* `grunt serve` — Lunch BrowserSync and watch files for changes.
+* `grunt serve` — Launch BrowserSync and watch files for changes.

 *Folder/file structure is based from [HTML5 Boilerplate](https://html5boilerplate.com/)*